-If you have any questions whether an action or proposed course of conduct would create a conflict of interest, you should immediately contact the Director of Human Resources to obtain advice on this issue.
+If you have any questions whether an action or proposed course of conduct would create a conflict of interest, you should immediately contact the Human Resources Department to obtain advice on this issue.
 A violation of this policy will result in immediate and appropriate discipline, up to and including immediate termination.